Integrated Health Management

 Clinical services that require prospective review/prior authorization/pre-service, inpatient services and retrospective review include medical and behavioral health, ancillary and alternative care and treatments, and specific drugs and therapies.

-• Admission notification: Inpatient admission notification simply informs a health plan that a patient has been admitted.
-It is required for all acute care hospital admissions and discharges.
+• Admission notification: Notification that a member has been admitted to a facility.
+Admission notification requirements vary.
+See Admission Notification for more details.
 Inpatient admission notification is not a substitute for prior authorization.
-Some services require prior authorization in addition to admission notification, e.g. planned/elective admission.
+Some services require prior authorization in addition to admission notification.

 Clinical Review by Code (CRC) List: Each procedure code is listed with coverage status and requirement for prior authorization and medical necessity review.